Get access to resources to learn about and help manage your ITP

 Learning how to make a new medicine part of your routine can take time.
 Each of the patients below had a different concern about starting treatment with PROMACTA.
 While everyone is unique, you may find it helpful to learn about other people’s experiences.

-Select each patient to learn more about his or her experience with taking PROMACTA.
+Select a patient story to learn more about their experience with taking PROMACTA.

 When I first started taking PROMACTA, I would sometimes take my medicine with food.
 My doctor reminded me that for PROMACTA to work best, it should be taken without food or with food low in calcium—less than 50 mg.
 My doctor also told me that to get the full benefit of PROMACTA, I shouldn't be taking calcium-rich products around the time I take my medicine.